WHAT IS AN UNSUCCESSFUL WORK ATTEMPT?

-Additionally, special conditions exist when a worker performs at lower productivity than other workers and the employer allows it.
-Another example that we often see is, despite the individual’s medical condition, a family member employs the worker.
+Additionally, special conditions exist when a worker performs at lower production rate than other workers and the employer allows it.
+Another example that we often see is, despite the medical condition, a family member employs the worker.

 Likewise, your employer may keep you on the payroll due to your years of loyal work for the company.
 Also, your employer may let you keep your job for other altruistic reasons.

-It is important to note that a work effort of over 6 months cannot be an UWA regardless of why it ended, even if the earnings go below the non-SGA level.
+It is important to note that a work effort of over 6 months cannot be an UWA even if your work ended due to illness and even if your earnings go below the non-SGA level.

 WHAT IS A CLOSED PERIOD OF DISABILITY BENEFITS AND CAN YOU HAVE AN UNSUCCESSFUL WORK ATTEMPT DURING ONE?